-This additional feature provides automatic driver's seat positioning which will enhance driver mobility out of and into the vehicle.
+This additional feature provides automatic driver's seat 2 positioning which will enhance driver mobility out of and into the vehicle.
 The seat cushion will move rearward approximately 2.5 inches (60 mm) when the key is removed from the ignition switch.
 The seat will move forward approximately 2.5 inches (60 mm) when the key is placed into the ignition and turned out of the LOCK position.
 Each stored memory setting will have an associated Easy Exit and Easy Entry position.
-The Easy Exit and Easy Entry feature may be automatically disabled if the seat is positioned rearward enough and no benefit from moving the seat any farther rearward.
+The Easy Exit and Easy Entry feature may be automatically disabled if the seat is positioned rearward enough and there is no benefit in moving the seat any farther rearward.

 NOTE: The Easy Entry/Easy Exit feature can be enabled or disabled through the programmable features in the Electronic Vehicle Information Center (EVIC).
-For details, refer to "EASY EXIT SEAT," under "Personal Settings (Customer Programmable Features)," under "Overhead Console with Electronic Vehicle Information Center (EVIC)" in Section 3 of this manual.
+For details, refer to "Personal Settings (Customer Programmable Features)" under "Overhead Console with Electronic Vehicle Information Center (EVIC) - If Equipped" in Section 3.